Table of Contents

 Example Hypothesis

-Example: We want to test if the average height of a group of students is 170 cm.
+Test if the average height of students is 170 cm:

 Significance Level and p-Value